mr0ng/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 > IL2CPP scripting back-end can cause longer build times from Unity to Visual Studio, and developers should set up their developer machine for [optimizing IL2CPP build times](https://docs.unity3d.com/Manual/IL2CPP-OptimizingBuildTimes.html).
 > It might also be beneficial to set up a [cache server](https://docs.unity3d.com/Manual/CacheServer.html), especially for Unity projects with a large amount of assets (excluding script files) or constantly changing scenes and assets.
 When opening a project, Unity stores qualifying assets into an internal cache format on the developer machine.
 Items must be re-imported and re-processed when modified.
 This process can be done once and saved in a cache server and consequently shared with other developers to save time, as opposed to every developer processing the re-import of new changes locally.

-After addressing any breaking changes after moving to the updated Unity version, developers should build and test their current applicationss on HoloLens (1st gen).
+After addressing any breaking changes after moving to the updated Unity version, developers should build and test their current applicationss on HoloLens (1st Gen).
 This is a good time to create and save a commit into source control.

 ## Compile dependencies/plugins for ARM processor

-HoloLens (1st gen) executes applications on an x86 processor while the HoloLens 2 uses an ARM processor.
+HoloLens (1st Gen) executes applications on an x86 processor while the HoloLens 2 uses an ARM processor.
 Therfore, existing HoloLens applications need to be ported over to support ARM.
 As noted earlier, Unity 2018 LTS supports compiling for ARM32 apps while Unity 2019.x supports compiling for ARM64 apps.
 Developing for ARM64 applications is generally preferred as there is a material difference in performance.
 However, this requires all [plugin dependencies](https://docs.unity3d.com/Manual/Plugins.html) to also be built for ARM64.

 Review all DLL dependencies in your application.
 It is advisable to remove from your project any depencency that is no longer needed.
 For remaining plugins that are required, ingest the respective ARM32 or ARM64 binaries into your Unity project.